 Finally, a few miles north on the Ambleside road, is the Samling Hotel and Restaurant.
 Award winning and with a Michelin Star, it is not cheap but is another one for special occasions.
 Reservation essential.

 Out And About - Local Walks - Activities

 The church of St Martins is a handsome building and marks the area of the old part of Bowness.
-Head north toward Ambleside and you have the Brockhole National Park Visitor Centre, Here there are indoor exhibitions, the famous Thomas Mawson gardens and an exciting adventure playground ensures there is something for all the family, along with boat trips and hire rowing boats or canoes.
+Head north toward Ambleside and you have Brockhole, the National Park Visitor Centre.
+Here there are indoor exhibitions, the famous Thomas Mawson gardens and an exciting adventure playground ensures there is something for all the family, along with boat trips and hire rowing boats or canoes.

-For local walks, apart from a stroll along the bay, the nearest bit of countryside starts from up at Windermere, where a path opposite the railway entrance leads up onto Orrest Head.
+For local walks, apart from a stroll along the bay, the nearest bit of countryside starts from Windermere, where a path opposite the railway entrance leads up onto Orrest Head.
 Here you will get some of the finest views of the lake and Cumbrian Mountains - do take your camera.
 You can carry on and come down into the Troutbeck Valley, returning by lane to the village, or step that bit further and find the excellent Queens Head Inn in Troutbeck village.

 For more information on our collection of fine Lake District Cottages and Lake District Self Catering Holiday Homes use our Availability Search or Lake District Cottage Browsers.